-- m.
+k.
 New York, which voids personal loans of \$25,000 or less that are made without a license and where the interest or other charge exceeds that permitted to a licensee, and provides that the lender has no right to collect such loans, N.Y.
-Banking Law §§ 340, 355; - n.
-North Carolina, which voids covered loans of \$15,000 or less that are made or secured for repayment without a license and in excess of the state's general usury law, and provides that any party in violation shall not collect, receive, or retain any principal or charges with respect to such loans, N.C.
-Gen. Stat. § 53-166(a), (d); and - o.
-Ohio, which from March 2018 through March 26, 2019, voided loans of \$5,000 or less that were made without a small-dollar loan license, and provided that the lender had no right to collect, receive, or retain any principal, interest, or charges on such loans, Ohio Rev. Code Ann. § 1321.02; and, from March 27, 2019 through present, voids covered loans made without a short-term loan license, and provides that the lender has no right to collect, receive, or retain any principal, interest or charges on such loans, Ohio Rev. Code Ann. § 1321.36; - p.
-Oregon, which voids covered loans brokered by an unlicensed person and such loans are void, Or.
+Banking Law §§ 340, 355 (McKinney 2024);

+l.
+North Carolina, which voids covered loans of \$25,000 or less that are made by a person engaged in the business of lending or servicing, including but not limited to endorsing or otherwise securing loans for repayment and contracts for, exacts, or receives directly or indirectly, on or in connection with the loan, any charges, and also applies to any person who seeks to evade the licensing requirement by any device, subterfuge, or pretense whatsoever, without a license and in excess of the state's general usury law, and provides that any party in violation shall not collect, receive, or retain any principal or charges whatsoever with respect to such loans, N.C.
+Gen. Stat. § 53-166(a), (d) (2023);

+m.
+Ohio, which from March 2018 through March 26, 2019, voided loans of \$5,000 or less that were made without a small-dollar loan license, and provided that the lender had no right to collect, receive, or retain any principal, interest, or charges on such loans, Ohio Rev. Code Ann. § 1321.02; and, from March 27, 2019 through present, voids covered loans made without a short-term loan license, and provides that the lender has no right to collect, receive, or retain any principal, interest or charges on such loans, Ohio Rev. Code Ann. § 1321.36 (West 2023); and n.
+Oregon, which voids covered loans where a person is acting as an agent, broker, or facilitator and such loans are void, Or.
 Rev. Stat.
+Ann. \$

-Ann. § 725A.020(2); - 83.
-SoLo brokered, arranged, facilitated, serviced, solicited, procured, received fees in connection with, serviced, and collected on loans, including amounts that borrowers were not obligated to repay, made by unlicensed persons and entities in the states described above in Paragraphs 80 and 82.
+106. SoLo advertised, offered, brokered, arranged, facilitated, serviced, solicited, procured, received fees in connection with, collected on loans, and otherwise engaged in the business of lending or making small loans, including amounts that borrowers were not obligated to repay, made by unlicensed persons and entities in the states described above in Paragraphs 103 and 105.

-VIOLATIONS OF LAW
+VIOLATIONS OF LAW The CFPA

-The CFPA